SyncfusionExamples/XlsIO-Examples/Import and Export Data/DataTable to Worksheet/.NET/DataTable to Worksheet/DataTable to Worksheet/README.md

 }
 ```

-More information about importing data from a data table to an Excel document can be found in this [documentation](https://help.syncfusion.com/document-processing/excel/excel-library/net/import-export/import-to-excel#datatable-to-excel) section.
+More information about importing data to an Excel document can be found in this [documentation](https://help.syncfusion.com/document-processing/excel/excel-library/net/import-export/import-to-excel#datatable-to-excel) section.